Abbotsbury walking and cycling track

-Iconic new walk for Western Sydney one step closer
+An iconic new walk for Western Sydney is coming soon

 Plans are one step closer for an iconic new walk in Western Sydney Parklands showcasing some of Sydney’s most beautiful bush and beauty spots.

-Western Sydney Parklands Trust is currently developing the concept plan for the Walk which travels, between Middleton Grange and the Wylde Mountain Bike Trail in Cecil Hills, providing a new nature-based walking experience across 12 kilometres.
+Western Sydney Parklands Trust is finalising plans for the Walk which travels, between the Wylde Mountain Bike Trail and Middleton Grange, providing a new nature-based walking experience across 12 kilometres.
+Read more about this project.

 Relocating Wylde Mountain Bike Trail